ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 In both cases mentioned above, our [Professional Services](https://www.ovhcloud.com/en-gb/professional-services/) team can assist you in this process.

-Professional Services can also use the Migration Coordinator Tool to generate an NSX network blueprint based on your existing NSX V architecture, in order to expedite/simplify the migration process.
+Professional Services can also use the Migration Coordinator Tool to generate an NSX network blueprint based on your existing NSX-V architecture, in order to expedite or simplify the migration process.

 <a name="t1seg"></a>
 ##### Step 4.8.3.1 Create T1 and segments